andreascaglioni/SGMethods/README.md

 - Several nodes, multi-index sets, and interpolation methods are implemented...
 - Or you can define and use your own following the examples
 - Single- and multilevel methods
-- A-priori and adaptive constructions available
+- A-priori and adaptive sparse grid construction (Coming soon)
-- Tests
+- Tests  (Coming soon)
-- Documentation
+- Documentation (Coming soon)

 ## Installation
 1. Clone the repository